klncEmre/AssingmentView/README.md

 let assignmentView = AssignmentView()
 ```

 Now you can add it as subview and give the constraints.
+You don't have to give the constraints below.
+You can specify them according to your design.
+Its just an example.
 ```sh
     view.addSubview(assignmentView)
     assignmentView.translatesAutoresizingMaskIntoConstraints = false